ANNEX 10: RADIO MICROPHONE APPLICATIONS INCLUDING ASSISTIVE LISTENING DEVICES (ALD), WIRELESS AUDIO AND MULTIMEDIA STREAMING SYSTEMS

 Harmonised Standards

-EN 303 348 sub-band a0) EN 300 422 all sub-bands except a2) EN 301 357 sub-bands a2), g) and j2) Systems using ETSI EN 301 357 should be designed so that when not in use there should be no transmission of an RF carrier, where indicated in the frequency issues.
+EN 303 348 sub-band a0) EN 300 422 all sub-bands except a2) EN 301 357 sub-bands a2) and g) Systems using ETSI EN 301 357 should be designed so that when not in use there should be no transmission of an RF carrier, where indicated in the frequency issues.

 Technical parameters also referred to in the harmonised standard